rxt1077/it610/markup/index.typ

 }

 The exercises are listed in the order they are used with the learning goals that they cover.

-Italics indicated that an exercises still needs to be converted to use the Typst template.

 #enum(
     exercise-item("exercises/getting-started.typ"),